Yoga Nidra: The Ayurvedic Sleep Meditation Guide

 Personalised tips:

-- Practise in the morning or early afternoon (not before bed, as it may increase oversleeping)
+- Practise in the morning or early afternoon (not before bed.
+It may increase oversleeping)

-- Keep the room slightly cool to maintain alertness
+- Keep the room slightly cool to stay alert

 - Select sessions with more dynamic visualisation to maintain awareness